John Holifield

-Johnathan Mark Holifield (born July 14, 1964) was an American football running back for the Cincinnati Bengals.
+Johnathan Mark Holifield (born July 14, 1964) is an American former professional football player who was a running back for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the West Virginia Mountaineers.

 Football career

 High school

 Holifield played high school football at Romulus High School in Romulus, Michigan.

 College

 Holifield arrived at West Virginia in 1983.
 During his first two seasons as a Mountaineer, 1983 and 1984, Holifield accumulated 388 yards and 5 touchdowns.

 Holifield earned the starting running back job in 1984, as a junior.
 He rushed for 595 yards and 6 touchdowns, along with a receiving score, that season.
 In 1986, Holifield was elected team captain and totaled his best season statistically.
 He rushed for 645 yards and 3 touchdowns his final season as a Mountaineer.

 Professional

-Holifield was a member of the AFC Champion Cincinnati Bengals in 1988 and played 3 games for the Cincinnati Bengals in the 1989 season.
+Holifield was selected in the 12th round of the 1987 NFL Draft by the Cincinnati Bengals with the 328th overall pick.
+He was a member of the AFC Champion Cincinnati Bengals in 1988 and played three games for the Cincinnati Bengals in the 1989 season.
 He was released in 1990.